geertmeersman/nexxtender/README.md

 - **Home Assistant Integration:** Seamlessly integrate the ESPHome BLE client with Home Assistant, allowing you to monitor and control the Nexxtender charger through the Home Assistant interface.

+- **HTTP API Integration:**Send HTTP POST requests to an external server to track real-time charger state, charging sessions, and key events.
+This feature allows seamless backend integrations with third-party platforms or logging systems.

 ## Screenshots

 ### Lovelace card